PBnJK/backend/task-cli/README.md

 ## Some miscellaneous notes:
 - Tasks are indexed by ID.
 The tool tries to use free IDs when they go out of use, so indexes should be in a sequential order;
-- Statuses are represented as a numeric ID from 0 to 3 ("todo", "done" and "in progress" respectively);
+- Statuses are represented as a numeric ID from 0 to 3 ("todo", "in-progress" and "done" respectively);
 - Descriptions *can* be arbitrarily long, but the list command pads them to 48 characters by default, so they'll look ugly if larger than that.